Learning Multi-layer Graphs and a Common Representation for Clustering: Abstract

 \section{Abstract}

-In this paper, we focus on graph learning from multi-view data of shared entities for clustering.
-We can explain interactions between the entities in multi-view data using a multi-layer graph with a common vertex set representing the shared entities.
-The edges on different layers capture the relationships of the entities.
-Assuming a smoothness data model, we estimate the graph Laplacian matrices of the individual graph layers by constraining their ranks to obtain multi-component graph layers for clustering.
-We also learn low-dimensional node embeddings, common to all the views, that assimilate the complementary information present in the views.
+In this paper, we focus on graph learning from multi-view data of shared entities for spectral clustering.
+We can explain interactions between the entities in multi-view data using a multi-layer graph with a common vertex set, which represents the shared entities.
+The edges of different layers capture the relationships of the entities.
+Assuming a smoothness data model, we jointly estimate the graph Laplacian matrices of the individual graph layers and low-dimensional embedding of the common vertex set.
+We constrain the rank of the graph Laplacian matrices to obtain multi-component graph layers for clustering.
+The low-dimensional node embeddings, common to all the views, assimilate the complementary information present in the views.
 We propose an efficient solver based on alternating minimization to solve the proposed multi-layer multi-component graph learning problem.
 Numerical experiments on synthetic and real datasets demonstrate that the proposed algorithm outperforms state-of-the-art multi-view clustering techniques.